RSE-Sheffield/RSE-Sheffield.github.io/_people/will-furnass.md

   - Helping Paul Richmond lead the RSE team
   - Contributing to the development and maintenance of University research computing platforms (inc. HPC)

+Will left the RSE Sheffield Team in 2021 to become a Research Platforms Engineer at the University of Sheffield.

 Previous projects:

   - Packaging, test infrastructure, releases and documentation for the [MuMoT multi-scale modelling tool](https://mumot.readthedocs.io/en/stable/).